riipandi/fuelstack/README.md

 ## Introduction

-A full-stack monorepo starter kit powered by [Turborepo](https://turborepo.org).
-Originally based on Turborepo [example kitchen-sink](https://github.com/vercel/turborepo/tree/main/examples/kitchen-sink).
+A full-stack monorepo starter kit powered by [Turborepo](https://turborepo.org), originally based on Turborepo [example kitchen-sink](https://github.com/vercel/turborepo/tree/main/examples/kitchen-sink).

 This starter kit is already pre-configured with some additional packages and tools, such as: